 Frequently Asked Questions

-Basement condensation occurs when arm, moist air comes in contact with your cool basement walls and floor.
-Since the basement is below grade, it is cooler than the outside air temperature in the warmer months of the year.
-Warm outside air is drawn into the basement like a vacuum and when it comes into contact with the cool, basement air, that is when condensation occurs.
+Basement condensation occurs when warm, moist air comes in contact with cool basement walls and floors.
+Since the basement is below grade, the air is usually colder than the outside in the summer months.
+As a result, the basement draws in outside air like a vacuum, causing condensation when coming into contact with the cold basement air.

-Yes, you can take it with you.
-It is also very light weight
+Yes, you can take it with you!
+We also offer a 25-year transferable warranty.

-New construction waterproofing is often completed with no or a minimal warranty.
-There are different ways in which it can be waterproofed but the most common way is through a spray on sealant on the walls which can be damaged when the soil is backfilled around the house and/or can crack when the house moves or shifts.
-Also, exterior drain tile is commonly installed.
+New construction waterproofing often comes with no or a minimal warranty.
+There are different ways to waterproof a basement, but the most common is through a spray-on sealant on the walls, which can be damaged when a contractor backfills soil around the house.
+It can also crack when the house moves or shifts.
+Contractors usually install exterior drain tile as well.
 Since the tile is sitting in the dirt, it can often become silted closed or damaged during the backfill process.

-Thrasher/Midwest provides solutions with long-term warranties.
-Considerations include the type of waterproofing system you install and the type of sump system you install.
-There are different options that offer different levels of protection.
+Thrasher Foundation Repair provides wet basement solutions with long-term warranties.
+Considerations include the type of waterproofing system and sump pump system you install.
+There are many different options to choose from, and each offers different levels of protection.

 If you are concerned about basement flooding, there are some precautionary steps you can take.
 This includes removing any finished materials that you believe may come into contact with water.
 You should also make sure to remove items from the floor, such as furniture.
 If you want to keep your basement dry and protected from flooding in the future, investing in basement waterproofing solutions is your best bet.

 Get a Free EstimateGive us a call at 1-844-948-3306 or complete this form and we'll contact you shortly to schedule a Free Inspection, and you'll get a no-obligation written quote during our initial visit.